 House size and building requirements will determine whether a vertical or horizontal loop system is needed.
 The first step is the excavation of the loop fields.

-To install a vertical ground source heat pump, the loop is placed in the drilled well that is dug deep into the ground.
+To install a vertical ground source heat pump, the loop is placed in the drilled well that is dug deep 50-150m the ground.
 The heat exchanger is then installed in order to capture the heat from the ground.

-Underfloor heating vs. Radiators
+Underfloor Heating System vs. Radiators

-For maximum performance of your ground source heat pump, underfloor heating is ideal.
-Underfloor heating performs better than radiators because the heat is transferred equally across the whole surface, whereas radiators need to spread the heat from one corner to the entire room.
+An underfloor heating system performs better than radiators because the heat is transferred equally across the whole surface, whereas radiators need to spread the heat from one corner to the entire room.

+However, due to the higher cost of underfloor heating, radiators are also a good choice that results in high performance.
 The SCOP is higher for underfloor heating compared to radiators because heat distribution is well designed with underfloor heating and therefore the floor system will likely have a lower output temperature than a radiator, meaning a higher coefficient of performance.

 Heat Pumps Combined with Renewable Energy